 On average, we spend 45 years at work.
 Or 80,000 hours.
 More time than we will ever spend with our partners, friends and loved ones.
 If we devote so much of our lives to employment, doesn't everyone have the right to work for THE BEST COMPANY IN THE WORLD?

 In recent times, there have been several attempts to redefine the world of work.
 Traditional, mostly hierarchical structures are being questioned and new forms of organization are being tried out with the aim of increasing the productivity of companies and at the same time improving the well-being of employees.
 In the sense of: Self-determination motivates - and motivation leads to more commitment and higher performance.
 A win-win situation for everyone, it seems.
-But does the theory work in practice and is there such a thing as a magic formula?
+But does the theory work in practice?

 The documentary film "The Best Company in the World" searches for and visits companies around the world that have not only adopted this maxim, but also apply it in practice, and shows how they hold their ground.
 The film questions critically, explores limits and possibilities, talks to business philosophers, historians and futurologists, and uncovers which forms of work are viable for the future.